brookeemily/bamazon-app/README.md

 The user will be prompted to enter all of the product's information
 ![Image of Terminal](https://i.imgur.com/pmhHwaE.png)

-The Bamazon MAnager application will update the MySQL database and confirm that the new item has been added to the store.
+The Bamazon Manager application will update the MySQL database and confirm that the new item has been added to the store.
 ![Image of Terminal](https://i.imgur.com/AjGUS3I.png)

 #### Bamazon Supervisor